Basement Remodeling:

 Gregg Cantor of Murray Lampert

-According to Chris Vale of basement waterproofing specialist RealSeal, licensed contractors can help get the right permits and ensure code compliance.
+According to Chris Vale, basement waterproofing specialist RealSeal, licensed contractors can help get the right permits for your unfinished basement and ensure code compliance.
 Furthermore, a contractor can tell you if “…your basement ceiling needs to be at least seven feet high (and what you’ll need to do to obtain this height), whether your egress window provides enough square footage, and whether your design complies with other regulations.”

 Learn About The Core Essentials

-Before the actual basement work begins, check that you have the tools for carpentry, electrical/lighting, installation/HVAC, flooring, plumbing/bathroom, waterproofing, storage, walls, ceiling, furniture, and décor.
+Before the actual basement renovation begins, check that you have the tools for carpentry, electrical/lighting, installation/HVAC, flooring, plumbing/bathroom, waterproofing, storage, basement walls, drop ceiling, furniture, and décor.

 1 Basement Carpentry